ChanduDadi/camera_based_person_detection/README.md

-# Camera-Based Queue Analysis in an Amusement Park
+# Multi-Camera-Based Queue Analysis in an Amusement Park

 This project detects and tracks people across two video cameras using **YOLOv8** and **TorchReID** (Re-Identification).
 It assigns each person a consistent ID, even when they move from one camera to another.